mathiaskalxdorf/IceR/README.md

  - Diagnostic and statistical significance cutoffs for quantifications
  - Number of threads to be used during IceR workflow (please check on your system specifications.
 Should not be higher than numbers of samples to be analyzed.
 Number of threads should be also adapted to available RAM.
 In case of TIMS-ToF data, a single 2h gradient acquisition run will require ~ 40 gb of RAM, hence, number of threads will be automatically limited in this case to 3 parallel threads)

-We can keep all settings at default but reduce number of threads to 4.
+We can keep all settings at default (changes of some parameters are disabled at the moment) but reduce number of threads to 4.

+Please specify the path to the downloaded raw files and MaxQuant results by clicking on the respective "Choose directory" buttons.
+Similarly, please specify a folder where IceR results should be stored.

 After clicking on "Total process", the IceR workflow will start.
 A detailed description of the individual steps can be found in the original publication [IceR](https://pubmed.ncbi.nlm.nih.gov/)

 A recent computational system should be able to complete the IceR workflow for the example data set within 2 - 3 hours.

-Afterwards, some quality control plots for the alignment and quantification can be visualized by clicking on the tap "QC" and subsequently on the respective button:
+When IceR finished, some quality control plots for the alignment and quantification can be visualized by clicking on the tap "QC" and subsequently on the respective button:

 <p align="center">
 <img src="images/IceR_gui_QC_alignment.jpg" style="width: 50%; height: 50%"/>